Ifera/sec-prog-chat-app/README.md

 ### 1) Start an Introducer

-You can use the helper script (reads .introducer.env if present):
+Use the helper script (reads .introducer.env if present):

 ```cmd
 start_introducer.bat
 ```

-Or start with explicit args (defaults: HOST=127.0.0.1, PORT=8000):
+With explicit args (defaults: HOST=127.0.0.1, PORT=8000):

 ```cmd
 start_introducer.bat 8000 introducers.json
 ```

-Or run directly with environment variables:
+Or run directly (defaults apply if not overridden in config.py):

 ```cmd
 set HOST=127.0.0.1